Beautiful pairs: General theory of beautiful pairs

 By $\lambda'$-saturation, if $\Sigma$ is consistent, then it is realized in $\cM$.
-Moreover, any realization of $\Sigma$ in $\cM$ gives us the desired embedding.
+Moreover, any realisation of $\Sigma$ in $\cM$ gives us the desired embedding.
 Indeed, note that for any singleton $b_i\in \cB$, if $\theta$ denotes the formula $x_i=y$, then

 which shows that $P$ is preserved by any such embedding.
-In addition, if $e_i\in \cM$ is the realization of the variables $x_i$, the right-hand side of \eqref{eq:type} ensures, by the canonicity of $c_\varphi$, that $c_\varphi(b_i)=c_\varphi(e_i)$.
+In addition, if $e_i\in \cM$ is the realisation of the variables $x_i$, the right-hand side of \eqref{eq:type} ensures that the resulting embedding is a $\BP$-embedding.